 - Horizontal Vinyl Banner – Price varies per footage – Another item that’s been with me from the beginning.
 Even though I have the nice vertical signs, I still like to hang this out in front so the front of my table doesn’t look too boring.
 It was a little too big to hang behind me anyways and was rather overpowering my display!
 It looks much better hanging out in front.
 Printed at Graphic Signs Atlanta.

-- Itoya 11×14 Display Portfolio – $11 – I had a small 5×7 portfolio on the table to show off my work and to make room for more items, but people kept passing it by!
+- Itoya 11×14 Display Portfolio – $11 – I had a small 5×7 portfolio on the table for the campsite to show off my work and to make room for more items, but people kept passing it by!
 Eventually opted for this imposing portfolio which prompted more people to stop and flip through.
 I also had a sign up sheet and business cards tucked into the plastic pocket at the front so people could leave with ways to be reminded of my existence.

 - Trading Card Album – $5? – This small album housed ACEO and ATC organized into open edition, original, and limited edition settings.
 They represent my affordable offerings for the casual buyers who may not want to invest in large items, but don’t mind dropping a few bucks on cute collectible cards.
 Bought from Michaels.